eparey/pesci/wiki/Input-Files.md

 ### Orthology file

 The gene orthology file is a **two-columns** file, either **tab- (.tsv)** or **comma-separated (.csv)**.
 It can be compressed (.gz or .gz2) or uncompressed.
+Apart from these two rules, the expected format is flexible, accommodating inputs from different sources.

+The easiest way to generate this file is to use pre-computed orthologies, provided the two species under comparisons are available in comparative genomics databases (for instance [Ensembl](www.ensembl.org/)).
+Alternatively, tools like [OrthoFinder](https://github.com/davidemms/OrthoFinder) and [Broccoli](https://github.com/rderelle/Broccoli) can produce orthologs for user-specific datasets.

-Apart from this two rules, the expected format is flexible, accommodating inputs from different sources: simple .csv or .tsv files, broccoli, ensembl biomart or orthofinder (see examples below).
-A real example (Oyster-larvae vs Flatworm-larvae comparison) can also be found in #linktodo.
+Pesci accepts "simple" .csv or .tsv files, .tsv generated from [Ensembl bioMart](www.ensembl.org/info/data/biomart/index.html), files in [Broccoli](https://github.com/rderelle/Broccoli) format, or in [OrthoFinder](https://github.com/davidemms/OrthoFinder) format (more details in examples below).
+A real example (Oyster-larvae vs Flatworm-larvae comparison, in [Broccoli](https://github.com/rderelle/Broccoli)) is provided in the [data folder](https://github.com/eparey/pesci/blob/main/data/orthologous_pairs_Procro-Cragig.txt).

 - **Example 1:** simple .csv or .tsv